Religion in the United Kingdom: The Church of Jesus Christ of Latter-Day Saints

 The first missionaries from the Church of Jesus Christ of Latter Day Saints to proselytise in the British Isles arrived in 1837.
 By 1900 as many as 100,000 converts had joined the faith, but most of these early members soon emigrated to the United States to join the main body of the church.
 From the 1950s emigration to the United States began to be discouraged and local congregations grew more rapidly.
-Today the church claims just over 186,000 members across the United Kingdom, in over 330 local congregations, known as 'wards' or 'branches'.
+In 2025, the church claims just over 186,000 members across the United Kingdom, in over 300 local congregations, known as 'wards' or 'branches'.
 The church also maintains two temples in England, the first opening in the London area in 1958, and the second completed in 1998 in Preston and known as the Preston England Temple.
 Preston is also the site of the first preaching by LDS missionaries in 1837, and is home to the oldest continually existing Latter Day Saint congregation anywhere in the world.
 Restored 1994–2000, the Gadfield Elm Chapel in Worcestershire is the oldest extant chapel of the LDS Church.